ImpGuard/heimer/docs/specs.md

         FIELD4_NAME:FIELD4_TYPE

 where each field is a colon-separated quantity specifying a name and type for the field.
+The name may not be repeated within an object and the type can be any primitive type (int, float, string, bool, list\<primitive\>) or any previously defined object type.

 Each line may contain multiple fields, and each object may contain multiple lines.
 For example, suppose the format of a simple 2D Triangle was desired.
 A valid format would be:

     <objects>
     Triangle